 If an underlying condition causes the carpal tunnel syndrome, treatment of that condition can often reduce carpal tunnel symptoms.

 Severe cases may require surgery, but patients can try other treatments first.
 "There are minimally invasive treatments, such as needle-thread ultrasound-guided release, that have a down time of only one evening," Dr. Nathan Wei, director of the Arthritis Treatment Center in Frederick, Maryland, told Live Science.
+Surgery has a high success rate, over 90 percent, according to the Cleveland Clinic.

 Surgery options include endoscopic and open surgery, according to the Mayo Clinic.
 Endoscopic surgery involves making two small incisions on the ligament that is pressing on the nerve.
 Open surgery involves opening up the area with a large incision to cut the ligament.